Who is NanaPennypockets?

 Though retired from nursing, it is still in my blood.
 When I started this blog, I came to realize what a chore it was trying to keep track of all the medical events as hubby and I aged.
 It was trying to find a way to simplify this that I came up with the forms that are now in what I sell as the Medical Binder.
-Hopefully, this will be out to share with all of you by early December – just in time for Christmas.
 You’ll hear more about this in Nana’s News which you can sign up for just below this post.

 Love, Hugs, and Prayers,

 Now I take you to the page that tells you all about NanaPennypockets.